ch728/echidna-highlight/micro/README.md

 # Syntax file for Micro

 ## Getting Micro
-Information for installing Micro can be found on their website: https://micro-editor.github.io/
+Information for installing Micro can be found at https://micro-editor.github.io/

 ## Using Syntax Config (Linux)
 Navigate to the .config/micro directory on your system (should be in home).